spazznolo/spazznolo.github.io/README.md

 Copy `templates/post.qmd` to `posts/<slug>/index.qmd`, replace its example metadata and instructional prose, and leave `draft: true` until publication.
 New computational posts may use frozen R, Python, Julia, Observable, or Shinylive output; historical archive posts are intentionally non-executable.

+## Plotting

+New and regenerated figures use the shared Python theme in `scripts/spazz_plot.py`.
+Install its isolated dependencies with `python3 -m pip install -r requirements-plotting.txt`, then use `spazz_theme()` and `finish_axes()` around ordinary matplotlib code.
+Keep titles and interpretation in the article, use gold as the only primary series colour, and avoid grids and tick marks.

 ## Publishing

 Pull requests run the full render and test contract.
 A passing push to `master` deploys the rendered `_site` artifact through GitHub Pages.